cfranklin11/blog-posts/2020/2020-12-06-aws-course-notes.md

 - Each table can have infinite items (i.e. rows)
 - Items have attributes (i.e. column values)
 - Max item size is 400KB
+- Can use conditional update/delete, ensuring item hasn't changed before changing it yourself
+  - Called optimistic locking/concurrency DB
+- Time to Live (TTL) auto-deletes old items (based on timestamp)
+  - Doesn't use RCU/WCU, so no extra cost
+  - Enabled per row by adding date to TTL column of item
+  - Deletes within 48hrs of expiration (i.e. not immediately)
+- Can read or change data inside a transaction
+  - Uses 2x WCU/RCU
+- Like ElastiCache, can store session info
+  - ElastiCache is fully in-memory
+  - DynamoDB is serverless (so, autoscaling)
+  - EFS must be attached to EC2 instances as network drive
+  - EBS & Instance Store only work for local caching (not shared across apps/servers)
+- Write Sharding: if you have few partition key values, add random suffix to key to spread items across shards
+- Wite Types:
+  - Concurrent: last write wins
+  - Conditional: first write wins (because condition is based on original value of attribute)
+    - AKA "optimistic locking"
+  - Atomic: values changes are relative (e.g. +1, -3), so both writes increment/decrement value
+  - Batch: make multiple writes per call
+- Large objects pattern:
+  - Store large data in S3 & save metadata in DynamoDB
+  - Client fetches metadata & uses that to find/fetch data from S3
+- Indexing S3 objects
+  - Store S3 metadata in DynamoDB for better filtering/searching of objects (e.g. by a given attribute instead of just ID)
+- To delete all items, fastest/most-efficient to drop & recreate table
+- Use DataPipeline + EMR to copy a DynamoDB table
+  - Another option is to create backup, then restore it with new name
+- A table can be globally-available (multi-region, fully replicated)
+- Amazon DMS helps migrate from other data stores (Mongo, Oracle, S3) to DynamoDB
+- Local instance for development is available

 ### A. Primary keys